-A phrase which has been ingrained in the national psyche as people figure out how to adapt to the changes and challenges that we have all lived and worked through over the past few months.
-But what does new normal mean for those businesses like financial services providers that found themselves almost overnight leading the vanguard on adapting to this unprecedented change?
+It’s a phrase ingrained in the national psyche as people figure out how to adapt.
+We continue to face new changes and challenges.
+But what does the new normal mean for those businesses like financial services providers?
+These same companies found themselves almost overnight leading the vanguard on adapting to this unprecedented change?.
 Let’s take a quick look at this through the prism of the banking sector.

-Most banks responded with Herculean agility to set up remote teams, embrace new ways of working and quickly bring new FinTech products to market to meet the immediate and ongoing needs of a growing digital customer base.
-As they now move into the recovery phase, they are busy defining what the new normal means to their business and customers.
-They are planning how this new reality dovetails with digital transformation road maps, how to keep agile and how to lock some of the positive gains into operating models.
+Most banks responded with Herculean agility to set up remote teams.
+They embraced new ways of working and quickly brought new FinTech products to market.
+This helped them meet the immediate and ongoing needs of a growing digital customer base.
+As they move into the recovery phase, they are busy defining what the new normal means.
+They are planning how this new reality dovetails with digital transformation road maps.
+They are also looking at how to keep agile, locking some of the positive gains into operating models.

 Unwieldy and sluggish banks will struggle to keep competitive

-Digital banking customers now need to do more than just the basics like keeping tabs on their account and transferring money.
-They need to run their finances in a virtual world and have hassle free access to financial products and services, new accounts and advice to see them through the pandemic and beyond.
-And as FT Adviser cautions, for some financial services providers, their data, processes and systems are heavily reliant on legacy systems and on-premise servers and delivering agile products to meet customers’ evolving needs is difficult, especially when their teams are working remotely.
+Digital banking customers now need to do more than just the basics.
+They don’t just want to keep tabs on their accounts and transfer money.
+Customers need to run their finances in a virtual world.
+Moreover, users need hassle-free access to financial products and services, new accounts and advice to see them through the pandemic and beyond.
+And as cautions, for some financial services providers, their data, processes and systems are heavily reliant on legacy systems and on-premise servers and delivering agile products to meet customers’ evolving needs is difficult, especially when their teams are working remotely.
 These businesses will need a plan.

 Planning for agility and speed in the months ahead

-McKinsey identified six key areas to help banks consolidate the ‘speed and ambition’ that they embraced during lockdown, and return to profitable growth.
+McKinsey identified six key areas to help banks consolidate the ‘speed and ambition’ that they embraced during the lockdown.
+This will allow them to return to profitable growth.
 This is sage advice for most banks.